-Many of us have thought about writing a will, but there are several other documents you need to cover all aspects of your end of life wishes.
+Many of us have considered writing a will, but you need several other documents to cover all aspects of your end-of-life wishes.
 Without them, your family will have to make tough decisions on your behalf, not knowing what you would have wanted.

-This illustrated guide explains the 9 most important end of life documents.
-Plan ahead for yourself and your loved ones and create these essential end of life planning documents today:
+This illustrated guide explains the nine most important end-of-life documents.
+Plan for yourself and your loved ones and create these essential end-of-life planning documents today:

-The 9 documents covered in this infographic complement each other to form a comprehensive end of life plan.
+The nine documents covered in this infographic complement each other to form a comprehensive end of life plan.
 Let’s take a closer look at each:

 In other words, if you want medical professionals to allow for a natural death instead of restarting your heart or performing CPR, you and your physician should sign a DNR order.

-A living will indicates your wishes for end of life medical care if you become unable to communicate.
+A living will indicate your wishes for end-of-life medical care if you cannot communicate.

-Your living will document should state your preferences regarding medical treatments such as:
+Your living will should state your preferences regarding medical treatments, such as: